Skip to main content

 Do physical therapy practices in Pennsylvania need specialized banking?

 Yes — PT practices manage complex revenue cycles including insurance reimbursements, patient copays, and workers' compensation payments.
-A business bank with AI bookkeeping can auto-reconcile payments from multiple payers and track per-visit revenue.
+Because the bank and the books are one system, payments from multiple payers are already recorded as they land — nothing to reconcile — and you can track per-visit revenue automatically.

 What's the average startup cost for a PT practice in Pennsylvania?